-Most people enter into a marriage relationship with the intention of making it work, with the hope of deriving joy together, with the goal of being together.
+Most people enter into a marriage with the intention of making it work, with the hope of deriving joy together, with the goal of being together.
 The intentions are as noble as the partners themselves.
-However, why do marriage relationships that looked solid and iconic as the Taj Mahal once come crumbling down like a sandcastle?
+However, why do marriage that looked solid and iconic as the Taj Mahal once come crumbling down like a sandcastle?

 In the last few posts, I have been writing on relationships, especially marriage, and today I bring to you the key to everlasting relationships.
 My core philosophy that can help you understand relationships better and live the one of your dreams.

-A good marriage relationship has four pillars, columns of strength and togetherness.
+A good marriage has four pillars, columns of strength and togetherness.
 The building of any close relationship stands on these four pillars.
 Spacious and cozy rooms of faith, love, respect, intimacy and understanding are built on these pillars.
 If the foundation is strong, you can withstand, with remarkable ease, storms of mutual and personal crisis, floods of turmoil, tides of emotions and a whole heap of other unprecedented circumstances and adversities.

-The four pillars of a marriage relationship are the four types of securities.
-Think of a marriage relationship as an individual entity, a building if you will.
+The four pillars of a marriage are the four types of securities.
+Think of a marriage as an individual entity, a building if you will.
 Your job is to ensure the strength of these four pillars, the four different types of security.
 Each pillar is equally important.
 So, here they are:

 1. The pillar of financial security